Carl Clauberg: Medical career, arrest and death, 1955–1957

-He returned to West Germany, where he was reinstated at his former clinic based on his prewar scientific output.
+He returned to South Germany, where he was reinstated at his former clinic based on his prewar scientific output.
 Bizarre behavior, including openly boasting of his "achievements" in "developing a new sterilization technique at the Auschwitz concentration camp", destroyed any chance he might have had of staying unnoticed.
 In 1955, after public outcry from groups of survivors, Clauberg was arrested.
 He died before trial on 9 August 1957 in Kiel, Germany.

 Clauberg test

 The Clauberg test is an obsolete bioassay to assess progestational activity based on the conversion of proliferative endometrium to secretory endometrium in immature rabbits.